APrettyCoolProgram/crispy-box/Build_from_scratch.md

 * An internet connection
 * About 30 minutes

-## CrispyBox recommendations
+## Recommendations for building CrispyBox
 I recommend using the following to build CrispyBox:
 * [Debian linux](https://www.debian.org), version 9.3.0 [network install ISO](https://www.debian.org/CD/netinst/)).
 * [Oracle VirtualBox](https://www.virtualbox.org/), version [5.2.6](http://download.virtualbox.org/virtualbox/5.2.6/).

-## CrispyBox suggestions
+## Other suggestions for building CrispyBox
 * Use a 32-bit operating system, unless you have a specific need for 64-bit.

-Feel free to use another operating system and/or virtualization software, but understand that the instructions below may need to be changed.

 ## Creating the virtual machine definition
-The minimum requirements of an Official CrispyBox is a VirtualBox VM with the following specifications:
+The minimum specifications of an CrispyBox virtual machine are:
 > * 1 CPU
 > * 512MB RAM
 > * 16MB VRAM